What does it mean to contract a course?

 Contract Application Requirements

 All contract applications must be received by Friday of week seven of the semester.
-For Spring 2019, this date is Friday, Feb.
-22. Applications will be reviewed on a rolling basis.
+For Fall 2019, this date is Friday, Oct.
+11. Applications will be reviewed on a rolling basis.

 The application should detail the assigned project and be reviewed with the course’s